Skip to content

 Know your rights if a claim is denied

-If your hail damage claim is denied or underpaid in Elgin, you can file a complaint with the Illinois Department of Insurance at https://idoi.illinois.gov/consumers/file-a-complaint.html for investigation.
-Under Illinois law, homeowners generally have five years from the date of loss to file a lawsuit for unpaid claims, but most Illinois homeowner policies contractually shorten this to 30 days to one year for reporting and one to two years for suit limitations.
-Homeowners also have the right to invoke the appraisal clause in their policy to resolve valuation disputes without litigation.
+If your hail damage claim is denied or underpaid in Elgin, you can file a complaint with the Illinois Department of Insurance at https://idoi.illinois.gov/consumers/file-a-complaint.html.
+Under Illinois law, homeowners generally have five years to file suit for unpaid claims, but most policies contractually require claims reporting within 30 days to one year and limit lawsuits to one to two years.
+Kane County homeowners should check their policy's declarations page for specific deadlines rather than relying on statutory defaults.

 Ready to get an inspection?